johseongeon/ChatApp/README.md

 docker compose up --build
 ```

-Then you don't have to run 3 servers one-by-one
+Then you don't have to run 3 servers and mongoDB one-by-one